 It’s cost-effective, assists in reducing the appearance of cellulite, leaves smooth results and stimulates blood flow.
 It’s just a simple 3-minute body massage type flow every morning - we still can’t believe it took us this long to be committed.
 In saying this, dry brushing isn’t a quick mindless chore.
 It is a time where you are able to slow down, appreciate your body and all it does for you, gently massage the surface and enjoy each and every moment.

 So now that we’ve convinced you, let’s get the most effective dry body brush techniques down.
-Dry brushing is effective any time of the day, however, if you’re wanting that morning boost try to aim for three to five minutes every morning to experience the energizing results.
+Dry brushing is suitable any time of the day, however, if you’re wanting that morning boost try to aim for three to five minutes before your early hours shower to experience the energizing results.
 This regular practice will stimulate blood flow, assisting in lymphatic drainage which aids in the removal of bodily toxins and waste.
 Encouraging the lymphatic system will help get things moving after a long night’s sleep (or a big night out…).
 Your skin is your largest organ so it is vital to take good care of it!

 Combining your dry brushing with a gua sha technique will heighten your lymphatic drainage benefits.
 Both traditional Chinese techniques will leave a tingly and fluid feeling which means the lymph’s are working hard to debloat and remove any toxins.
 Don’t miss those forgotten places, such as behind the legs, back and neck, that usually are left unappreciated – remember this practice is a slow full-body ritual and every stroke counts.
 Now relax and enjoy.